-You must include in gross income as compensation for services any reimbursement of, or payment for, moving expenses.
-If your employer paid for any part of your move, you must report that amount as income on Form 1040, line 7.
-Your employer should include the amount paid in your total income on Form W-2.
-However, if you are not sure that the reimbursements have been included on your Form W-2, check with your employer.
-Your employer must give you a statement showing a detailed breakdown of reimbursements or payments for moving expenses.
+If your employer paid for any part of your move, your employer must give you a statement showing a detailed breakdown of reimbursements or payments for moving expenses.
 Your employer may use Form 4782, Employee Moving Expense Information, or his or her own form.

-You may choose to deduct moving expenses in the year you are reimbursed by your employer, even though you paid for the moving expenses in a different year.
+You may choose to deduct moving expenses in the year you are reimbursed by your employer, even though you paid the expenses in a different year.
 However, special rules apply.
 See How To Report in Pub.
 521.